-- 3. Document your Social Security number (SSN).
+3. Document your Social Security number (SSN).
 Select one document you will use that contains your current name and SSN.

-(We are unable to accept any document except what is listed below, including Medicare cards) - Social Security card (the social security card stub or metal cards are not acceptable) - W-2 form - Social Security Administration 1099 form - Non-Social Security Administration 1099 form - Pay stub or statement with your name and full Social Security number on it - I am a temporary foreign national not authorized for employment.
+- Social Security card

+- W-2 form

+- Social Security Administration 1099 form

+- Non-Social Security Administration 1099 form

+- Pay stub or statement with your name and full Social Security number on it

+- I am a temporary foreign national not authorized for employment.
 (You do not have to document a SSN, but South Dakota will verify your USCIS number.
 Make sure you are not authorized for employment.
-If you are eligible for employment but do not have a SSN, you are required to obtain and present one. - Two documents proving your residential address (less than one year old).
-A parent's proof of address is acceptable for a minor child. - Utility bill - Pay stub or earnings statement - Rent receipt - Phone bill - Transcript or report card from accredited school - Bank statement - Mortgage document - Tax document - Homeowners/rent's insurance policy - Other items with your address can be reviewed by the examiner - If you are unable to provide proof of residency please see a list of address exceptions on our website at www.dps.sd.gov or call 1-605-773-6883 - Mail with post office box addresses are acceptable in areas not assigned a street or 911 address
+If you are eligible for employment but do not have a SSN, you are required to obtain and present one.

+- 4. Two documents proving your residential address (less than one year old).
+A parent's proof of address is acceptable for a minor child (the parent's name who is accompanying the minor must be on the address documents).

+- Utility bill

+- Pay stub or earnings statement

+- Rent receipt

+- Phone bill

+- Transcript or report card from accredited school

+- Bank statement

+- Mortgage document

+- Tax document

+- Homeowners/renter's insurance policy

+- Other items with your address can be reviewed by the examiner

+Mail with post office box addresses are acceptable in areas not assigned a street or 911 addres.